 But, digital marketing is always changing, so some of your older content should be revamped with new material, including keywords, to increase your search ranking.
 If you revamp your older blog posts, your blog content traffic can increase by 50 percent.

-Smart speakers such as the Amazon Echo have gotten very popular with consumers lately; 40 percent of adults use smart speakers every day and it's expected that voice searches will make up 50 percent of all searches in 2020.
+Smart speakers such as the Amazon Echo have gotten very popular with consumers lately; roughly 1 in 4 adults use smart speakers every day and voice searches will make up 40 percent of all searches in the U.S.

 With these statistics in mind, you'll want to start optimizing your business for voice search now to prepare for the future.